CitiCriminal/search/README.md

 <h1> Search Source Code </h1>

 <p> upload your stuff and other users can search it. admin panel username = root, root. <br>
-  Change username & password in /admin/index.php Line 23!
+  Change username & password in /admin/index.php Line 23! <br> You can add new posts in /admin/new.php ! <br>

   Configuration information in <span>Configuration</span> folder! </p>